Tap-Payments/Card-Flutter/README.md

 ###  Receiving Callback Notifications (Advanced Version)[](https://developers.tap.company/docs/card-sdk-ios#receiving-callback-notifications-advanced-version)

-The below will allow the integrators to get notified from events fired from the TapCardView.
+The below will allow the integrators to get notified from events fired from the TapCardViewWidget.

 ```Dart
   TapCardViewWidget(